 PhD Scholars write for various purposes like journal submissions, grant proposals, conference presentations, and progress reports among others.
 Over 4+ years, this knowledge capital gets lost and becomes inaccessible, being stored in a physical library.
 To address this, the UGC launched Shodhganga, a repository of electronic theses and dissertations produced in India.

 Your institution should have its own digital repository, to help with content accessibility, running environmentally-conscious paper-free programmes, and enhanced readership to improve university rankings.

-Talk to us – AuthorCafé is already at SRM, IAS, and VIT!
+Talk to us – AuthorCafé is already at SRM, IAS, VIT and Manipal!